 When Sydney left, she left a big hole in the hearts of her family, a hole they live with every day.
 Fortunately, Sydney inspired her family to avail themselves to grieving services and they better carry their sadness and grief today eight years after her death.
 In life, Sydney saw people in need and responded.
 She continues to respond today at Camp Sydney because she sees how her family still suffers as they miss her and the need to continually work at better carrying their grief.

-The next retreat is TBA at Broom Tree Retreat Center.
+The next Camp Sydney retreat is June 18-20, 2021 at Broom Tree Retreat Center.